NeoGeographyToolkit/StereoPipeline/docs/examples/bathy.rst

 interface, hence determining correctly the position of underwater terrain.

-For an application of this bathymetry module see :cite:`palaseanu2021bathy`.
+The bathymetry module is evaluated in :cite:`palaseanu2021bathy` and :cite:`palaseanu2023`.

 Software considerations
 ~~~~~~~~~~~~~~~~~~~~~~~